 Include Keywords

 Try as much as possible to include keywords related to the employer's words on the job posting.
-This is important since some employers use automated software known as ATS to narrow down applicants and the keywords are considered favourable during this process.
+This is important since some employers use automated software known as ATS to narrow down applicants, and the keywords are considered favourable during this process.

 An Application Tracking System (ATS) is used in the scanning process to scan resumes and establish whether they are the right fit for the job at hand.
 This software automatically rejects resumes that are not optimized for the position.

-By including key phrases in the work experience, skills, and professional experience section, you will grab the attention of your prospective employer with ease.
+By including key phrases in the work experience, skills, and professional experience sections, you will grab the attention of your prospective employer with ease.
 Nevertheless, you still want to write for humans since recruiters and hiring managers will be making the final hiring decision.

 Use Canadian English